 Schematic Design is the first phase of design.
-It will account for approximately 15% of the architect’s work and therefore the fees on the entire project as well.
+It will account for approximately 15% of the architect’s work, and therefore the fees on the entire project as well.
 Of course, the percentages can fluctuate.
 In schematic design the architect and the owner discuss the project and any requirements provided by the owner.
 The architect does precedent research and analysis of the property.
-The analysis will include zoning and building code issues that may affect the development as well as site analysis.
+The analysis will include zoning and building code issues that may affect the development, as well as site analysis.
 Programming is part of schematic design.
-Programming is when the client provides the architect with a list of what spaces are going into the building.
+This is when the client provides the architect with a list of what spaces are going into the building.
 The architect establishes the size, location, and relationships between all the spaces.

 The basic goal of schematic design is to develop the shape and size of the building with some basic design.
 We develop the general plan and basic exterior design in Schematic.
 During the schematic design phase, we figure out more or less how the building will look and operate.
 Schematic phase has a great deal of sketching, lots of meetings with the clients, and basic design.
 It is overall the fun part for the clients.
 Schematic is where you are really doing the general design, but not getting into deep detail.

 Once the basic design is locked down and the architect provides the client with drawings, the architect and owner will agree to proceed to the next phase of design.
-Design Development.

 Design Development Phase (DD)